underworldcode/UWGeodynamics/docs/source/User Guide.rst

 .. warning::

    Underworld and UWGeodynamics functions are parallel safe and can be run on multiple CPUs.
-This might not be the case of other python library you might be interested in using in your Model.
+This might not be the case with other python libraries you might be interested in using with your Model.
    For example, matplotlib plots will not work in parallel and must be processed in serial.
    *Tutorial 1* has examples of matplotlib plots which are only done